warexify/wslu/README.hans.md

 Some of `wslfetch` ASCII Arts comes from [`neofetch`](https://github.com/dylanaraps/neofetch/) with [MIT](https://github.com/dylanaraps/neofetch/blob/master/LICENSE.md) License and [`screenFetch`](https://github.com/KittyKatt/screenFetch/) with [GPLv3](https://github.com/KittyKatt/screenFetch/blob/master/COPYING) License.

-Pengwin Logo used in `wslfetch` ASCII art is ASCII version of the artwork by [Dennis D. Bednarz](https://twitter.com/DennisBednarz), with use permission from Whitewater Foundry.
+MinLinux Logo used in `wslfetch` ASCII art is ASCII version of the artwork by [Dennis D. Bednarz](https://twitter.com/DennisBednarz), with use permission from Whitewater Foundry.

 WLinux Logo used in `wslfetch` ASCII art is ASCII version of the artwork by Larry Ewing.